EMDR therapy and counselling services are available online for individuals and groups.

 - professionals who wish to unlock their potential by expressing themselves more freely and expanding on their self-awareness

 My approach is to work in partnership with my clients, to devise a programme and to work through difficulties as a shared endeavour.
-I offer sessions in South East and Central London but also work in other areas.
 The first session is to explore whether the approach fits and how best to proceed.

 In sessions I include psychoeducation, sharing information about the methods I am using in the therapy, and offering practical information that can be helpful, working transparently and with respect every step of the way.

-Adults, children and adolescents attend therapy with me and I also provide supervision for social workers and therapists.
+Adults, children and adolescents attend therapy with me and I also provide supervision for social workers and therapists individually and in small groups.

-Currently I am enrolled at the IGA (Institute of Group Analysis) as a group supervisor, am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor and by the ICO in data protection.
+I am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor, by the ICO in data protection and EMDR UK & Ireland and EMDR Europe as an accredited EMDR practitioner; also trained in EMDR for groups, with recent trauma and with children and adolescents.
 I have confidentiality agreements with all clients and colleagues.

 Training, qualifications & experience

-My clinical experience also includes working with both adults and children: people suffering from addiction, self harm, refugees and migrants, victims of domestic abuse, the elderly and people suffering from mental health difficulties – both in the community and in health care establishments.
-I use a combination of EMDR and Art Psychotherapy in trauma work, with people who hoard and with complicated grief.
+My clinical training and experience includes work with adults, children and adolescents: people suffering from attachments issues, trauma, addiction, self harm, victims of domestic abuse, people who hoard, the elderly and people suffering from mental health difficulties – both in the community and in health care establishments.

 Areas of counselling I deal with